sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 1. URI scheme
 2. Host name
 3. port number

+**Same origin policy is useful for:** cookies as that's what most websites use to maintain authenticated user sessions, and act on the cookie information to reveal sensitive info or state-changing actions.

 This prevents malicious scripts on one page from obtaining access to sensitive data on another page.